rcambrj/bicipi/README.md

 If all goes well, after calibration you should see a Bluetooth Low Energy device being advertised called `bicipi`.
 You can connect to this with TrainerRoad, MyWhoosh or Zwift.

+To power the device off, simply remove power.
+All disks are mounted read only so as to avoid any corruption.

 Known issues:

 * there is no way to configure any settings right now (do you want this? star the repo to show interest)